Parretto/displayport-manual/docs/source/build.rst

 .. note::
    This processor is not part of the DPTX IP-core or DPRX IP-core.
+   It is only used to run the reference design application software.
    It can be replaced by any processor (eg. ARM, RISC-V, Microblaze, etc)